Courses Taught

 Poetry Machines: Computing, Culture & Creativity

-An introduction to computing and literary studies is organized around the design, programming, construction, and implementation of a poetry robot.
+An undergraduate introduction to computing and literary studies is organized around the design, programming, construction, and implementation of a poetry robot.
 Taking inspiration from what is likely the first work of digital literature, Christopher Strachey’s love letter algorithm for the Manchester Mark 1 computer in 1952, students in this course will explore the relationship between literary expression, romantic desire, and computational procedures while gaining first-hand experience in algorithmic design and robotic construction (2023).

-Introduction to Visual Communication Design
+Fundamentals of Visual Communication Design

 Typography